Aire Koop: Career

-In 2009, Koop appeared in as Mai in several episodes of the Kanal 2 comedy-crime television series Kelgukoerad.
+In 2009, Koop appeared as Mai in several episodes of the Kanal 2 comedy-crime television series Kelgukoerad.
 In 2017, Koop returned to film in two roles: as the apparition of the character Hans' mother in the Rainer Sarnet directed dark fantasy-drama November, and a small role as a member of a therapy group in the Andres Maimik and Katrin Maimik directed comedy film Minu näoga onu.